Subaru-PFS/pfs_obsproc_planning_tools/examples/GUI_tutorial_v0.md

             - click `from targetDB`, a window should pop up:
                 ![Run gui](tutorial_fig/gui_psl.png){ width="500" }
                 select all programs you want to include by clicking on the relevant rows; if everything is ok, click `Done` (Oct.
-2024: proposal type classic/queue/filler is not recorded in tgtDB...)
+2024: proposal type classic/queue/filler is not recorded in tgtDB, we can only use proposal ID to select programs to generate design files)
             - check `Include fillers?` to include fillers if needed; the magnitude range of fillers can be modified (18 < g-mag < 22.5 is set by default)
             - set calibrators
                 - (Oct.
-2024) current settings are tested to work fine (?) in the previous runs; please do not change the settings unless requested
+2024) current settings have been tested to work fine (?) in the previous runs; please do not change the settings unless requested
             - set observation dates:
                 - `overheads`: set to be 5 minutes by default (need to be updated with Arai-san and Vera-san)
                 - `dates`: